-- Has a visual impairment which constitutes or results in a substantial impediment to employment - Can benefit from vocational rehabilitation services in terms of an employment outcome - Requires vocational rehabilitation services to prepare for, secure, retain or regain employment.
+- 1. Has a visual impairment which constitutes or results in a substantial impediment to employment - 2.
+Can benefit from vocational rehabilitation services in terms of an employment outcome - 3.
+Requires vocational rehabilitation services to prepare for, secure, retain or regain employment

 Medical service providers are also key customers.
-In addition to providing medical services to our consumers that are crucial in determining eligibility and additional impediments to employment, medical service providers also serve as invaluable referral source.
+In addition to providing medical services to SCCB consumers that are crucial in determining eligibility and additional impediments to employment, medical service providers also serve as invaluable referral sources.